oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 How does Helidon know what classes it needs to create REST endpoints for ?

-We need to create a new class to provide this information, and add an annotation to is so Helidon knows that's the new class provides this information.
+We need to create a new class to provide this information, and add an annotation to it so Helidon knows that's the new class provides this information.

-Look at the class com.oracle.labs.helidon.storefront.StorefrontApplication, add the `@ApplicationScoped` and `@ApplicationPath("/")` annotations as below
+- Locate the class **StorefrontApplication**

+- add the following 2 annotations:

+  - ```
+    @ApplicationScoped
+    @ApplicationPath("/")
+    ```

+The result should look like :

 ```
 @ApplicationScoped